 If you know the 4 variables mentioned above, namely the camera resolution, compression, FPS and camera numbers, you can easily calculate how much bandwidth the security camera uses via the formula below:

 Bandwidth (Mbits) = Frame Size (Kb) * 1024 * 8 * FPS * the Number of Cameras / 1000000

 If you are having trouble finding all the necessary information required, you may check this post for detailed instructions about IP camera bandwidth calculation.

 Editor's Tip: The Internet speed needed for security cameras is around 1Mbps and up to 2.5Mbps for higher resolution videos.
 So, you can use online tools, such as the IP camera bandwidth calculator, to see the internet speed requirement for your IP cameras to work, and get normal video streaming.

 If you are concerned that an IP camera will load down your home network, here's a look at some things that you can do to reduce the amount of bandwidth it will use.

 Select the Proper Compression Format

-For example, if you want to increase your storage, an h.264 format may be a good option for you, as this will reduce the amount of storage space your IP camera requires, and will thus have less of an impact on your network.
+For example, if you want to increase your storage, an H.264 format may be a good option for you, as this will reduce the amount of storage space your IP camera requires, and will thus save the IP camera Internet usage.